Sergei Petrovich Trubetskoy: Early years

 Trubetskoy was born in the noble Trubetskoy family.
 His father was Prince Pyotr Sergeyevich Troubetzkoy (1760–1817).
 His mother, Daria (d.
 1796), was a daughter of the Georgian prince Alexander Bakarovich Gruzinsky.

-Troubetzkoy received home education, since 1806 he was attending lectures in the Moscow University.
-In 1808 he entered Leib Guards Semyonovsky regiment.
-As a soldier, he participated in all significant battles of Sixth Coalition campaign in 1812-1814 including battle of Borodino, battle of Maloyaroslavets, Battle of Lützen, battle of Bautzen and battle of Kulm and received many orders.
-In the battle of Leipzig he was badly wounded.
-After the war he continued military service and in 1821 he was promoted to Colonel.
+Troubetzkoy received home education, in 1806 he started attending lectures at Moscow University.
+In 1808 he entered Russian Imperial Guard’s Semyonovsky Life Guards Regiment.
+As a soldier, he participated in all significant battles of the Sixth Coalition campaign in 1812-1814 including the Battle of Borodino, the Battle of Maloyaroslavets, the Battle of Lützen, the battle of Bautzen, and the Battle of Kulm, and received many orders.
+In the Battle of Leipzig he was badly wounded.
+After the war, he continued military service and in 1821 he was promoted to colonel.

 Decembrists

 After the war Trubetskoy became a Freemason, a member of the Lodge of the Three Virtues.
 He was among the founders of the first proto-Decembrists societies - the Union of Salvation (1816) and later the Union of Prosperity (1819).
 The two unions were largely based on freemasonry.
-They sought gradual improvement of the Russian Empire, but hadn't adopted some goals the Decembrists did later: complete abolition of serfdom, introduction of constitution and constitutionally secured liberties, abolition of privileges of upper estates of the realm.
+They sought gradual improvement of the Russian Empire, but had not adopted some goals the Decembrists did later: complete abolition of serfdom, introduction of constitution and constitutionally secured liberties, abolition of privileges of upper estates of the realm.
 In 1819 Trubetskoy went abroad for treatment.
 When he returned in 1821 he found the Union had ceased to exist.
 Trubetskoy was one of the founders and leaders of the Northern Society.
 Trubestkoy advocated Constitutional monarchy, but other Decembrists desired revolution, to execute the tsar and establish a republic (e.g. Ryleev and Pestel).
 He was elected "dictator" but did not come to Senate Square, most probably because he expected the revolt to fail.